 Giancarlo Natalucci (Prof Dr med), is a consultant (staff member) in neonatology and developmental pediatrics at the Department of Neonatology of the University Hospital Zurich.
 The focus of GN research is the neuromonitoring, the long-term neurodevelopment, the outcome predictors and the supportive therapies of at-risk newborns such as preterm born children.
 Since 2019 he is leading the Larsson-Rosenquist Center for Neurodevelopment, Growth and Nutrition of the Newborn as Assistant Professor with tenure track at the University of Zurich and the University Hospital Zurich.

-Ronny Nienhold is a senior postdoc in the lab of Dr Kirsten Mertz and head of the Molecular Pathology lab at the Cantonal Hospital Baselland (Switzerland).
-In the frame of the FTC project (link below), he is responsible for the SARS-COV-2 experimental PCR.
-During his PhD, he developed custom NGS workflows to elucidate the molecular background of myeloproliferative diseases.
+Dr Ronny Nienhold is a senior postdoc in Dr Kirsten Mertz’s lab and Head of the Molecular Pathology lab at the Cantonal Hospital Baselland.
+In the frame of this FTC project (link below), he is responsible for the SARS-COV-2 experimental PCR.
+During his PhD, he developed custom NGS workflows in order to elucidate the molecular background of myeloproliferative diseases.

 PD Dr med Michael Osthoff is a senior consultant in the Division of Internal Medicine at University Hospital Basel, where he an internal medicine and infectious diseases specialist.
 His research interests include investigating the role of the complement system in infections and ischemia injury, therapeutic drug monitoring of β-lactam antibiotics and the implementation of antibiotic/diagnostic stewardship programmes in the hospital.
 Dr Osthoff is the leader of the “Translational Immunology and Diagnostic Stewardship” research group and Head of Clinical Research at the Division of Internal Medicine at University Hospital Basel.